Madd Fari Rules in Tajweed: Extended Elongation Guide

 What to Feel:

 Feel your lips naturally round as you produce the "ū" sound.
-The elongation should feel deliberate and extended, like holding a musical note.
-Maintain the lip rounding throughout the 4-6 count duration.
+The elongation should feel deliberate and extended, like holding a steady note.
+Maintain the lip rounding throughout the 4–6 count duration.
 The extended hold should feel conscious and controlled, not rushed.

 Practice Note: